 In this unit, students are introduced to media technologies and how they function.
-Students will study a range of media forms including video, photography, and animation.
-They will also become familiar with these technologies, including the use of equipment: DSLR cameras, LED lights and microphones, as well as software Adobe Photoshop (Photography), Adobe Premiere Pro (Media) and Adobe Animate (Animation).
+Students will study a range of media forms including video, photography and animation.
+They will become familiar with these technologies, including the use of equipment: DSLR cameras, LED lights and microphones, as well as software:

+- Adobe Photoshop (Photography)

+- Adobe Premiere Pro (Video)

+- Adobe Animate (Animation)